 - List of attendees or a description of who is expected to attended

 - W-9.
 Unless a W-9 is already on file with the College, one must be completed and attached to the Direct Pay form.
 W-9s are available in Student Affairs

 - If the Direct Pay is approved/signed by the Cost Center Administrator (ADJSS), it will then be submitted by Student Affairs for processing.
 Unless other arrangements have been made, the Accounting Department will mail the check to the address on file.

-Complete an Official Function Form, signed by the Club advisor, and submit the completed form and supporting documentation to Student Affairs, at least 2 weeks in advance of the event.
+Complete a Function Approval Request, signed by the Club advisor, and submit the completed form and supporting documentation to Student Affairs, at least 2 weeks in advance of the event.

 - Description or advertisement for the event.